/ Karen M. Gil Internship

 Karen M. Gil Internship Program

-The Karen M. Gil Internship Program in Psychology offers undergraduate students an opportunity to deepen their understanding of psychology and develop professionalism skills.
-The Gil Internship places students at a worksite in the Chapel Hill area, offers a monthly stipend, and a 3 hour course credit towards the Psychology major.
+The Karen M. Gil Internship Program offers UNC undergraduate Psychology and Neuroscience majors an opportunity to deepen their understanding of psychology and develop professional skills.
+The Gil Internship Program places students at a worksite in the Triangle area, offers a monthly stipend, and a 3-hour course credit towards the Psychology or Neuroscience major.
 The program is funded by a generous gift from anonymous donors.

 Frequently Asked Questions

-Gil interns have the opportunity to deepen their psychology and general professional knowledge, skills, and abilities, as well as to make connections and develop relationships with community leaders.
-Gil interns find the program to be a rewarding experience that enriches their resume, allows them to earn course credit as a Psychology elective, and pays monthly!
-Learn more from our Gil Interns on our Confessions of a Giller blog!
+Gil interns have the opportunity to deepen their psychology, neuroscience and general professional knowledge, skills, and abilities, as well as to make connections and develop relationships with community leaders.
+Gil interns find the program to be a rewarding experience that enriches their resume/CVs, allows them to earn course credit as a Psychology or Neuroscience elective, and pays monthly!
+Learn more about the program by reviewing this short video

 To be eligible for the Gil Internship program, students must meet all of the following requirements: